oliverbenee/ar21/Assignments/assignment_4.md

 ![SCROLLRECT](https://gitlab.au.dk/au598997/ar21/-/raw/main/Images/scrollrect.PNG)

+Additionally, we also add a HorizontalLayoutGroup to define the layout, and a ContentSizeFitter+LayoutElement to make every option fit.
 This solves the menu background, but now we need to populate the menu with content.
 We do so by creating a gameobject, we called GridContent.
 It has the components ContentSizeFitter, LayoutElement, and HorizontalLayoutGroup.
 These three components together create a horizontal layout of all menu options, that can be scrolled sideways, thanks to the UIBackgroundScrollableList.
 We can now start populating the menu with options.
 We do this by creating Button-gameobjects as children.
-These children have the component Layout Element to fix their size in the list layout, a button to be pressed, and a MenuButtonManager to handle the options pressed.
+These children have the component Layout Element to fix their size in the list layout, a button to be pressed, a Text gameobject with the menu option name on it (so the user can see what it means), and a MenuButtonManager to handle the options pressed.
 For reference, see the image below:

 ![BUTTONOBJECTS](https://gitlab.au.dk/au598997/ar21/-/raw/main/Images/buttonexamplewithmanager.PNG)